 1. Proactive Planning

 A common thread among top-notch businesses such as Microsoft, JPMorgan, and Apple is their ability to recognize high-potential individuals early.
-Instead of waiting for a leadership gap, these companies plan years ahead of time.
+Rather than reacting to leadership vacancies, these firms adopt a long-term perspective by developing structured talent supply chains that ensure a continuous pipeline of future leaders.

 They use behavioral evaluations, performance metrics, and data to identify potential leaders and offer mentorship for future roles.